 I miss grabbing with my bare hands that daily hot freshly baked french bread from the bin at the small local supermarket in Moorea, French Polynesia.

-I miss the Sunday nude optional beach, drum circle sunset party at Little Beach, Maui.
+I miss the Sunday, butt naked, beach drum circle sunset party at Little Beach, Maui.

 I miss sharing a spliff with a stranger sitting next to me at a coffee shop in Amsterdam.